 That sign has become controversial and has prompted the City Council to deeply study its zoning laws on signs.
-The City Council has not yet come to a conclusion, as laws on signage are complicated in order to protect freedom of speach in the First Amendment.
+The City Council has not yet come to a conclusion, as laws on signage are complicated in order to protect freedom of speech, as guaranteed by the First Amendment.

-Being that the two Beaconites took down the racist and anti-Semitic signs that anyone visiting would have seen on any public pole on Main Street, chances are this person would not have seen these signs that encouraged white supremacy, and would have continued with his day, thinking that a white supremacist movement had not tried to move its way into this community.
+Being that the two Beaconites took down the racist and anti-Semitic signs that anyone visiting would have seen on the Main Street utility poles, chances are this person would not have seen these signs that encouraged white supremacy, and would have continued with his day, thinking that a white supremacist movement had not tried to move its way into this community.

 Just Down The Road, Haldane Graduate and 2 Other Local Teenagers Arrested For Anti-Semitic Graffiti In Nelsonville’s October 2018 Swastika Incident

-In October, a series of hate fueled events happened: anti-Semitic flyers were hung on churches in Beacon, and on universities in the Hudson Valley including Marist College, Dutchess Community College, and Vassar.
+In October, a series of hate-fueled events happened: anti-Semitic flyers were hung on churches in Beacon, and at universities in the Hudson Valley including Marist College, Dutchess Community College, and Vassar.
 A suspect was found by police, who allegedly hung the flyers while wearing rubber gloves.